-Helaba's Viability Rating (VR) reflects the bank's mainly wholesale-driven business model, large exposure to cyclical asset classes, which has recently resulted in a deterioration of its asset quality, and weaker profitability compared with international peers.
-This is mitigated by its adequate capitalisation and access to the savings banks' excess liquidity.
+German Corporate Bank: Helaba's Viability Rating (VR) reflects the bank's mainly wholesale-driven business model, large exposure to cyclical asset classes, which has recently resulted in a deterioration of its asset quality, and weaker profitability than international peers.
+This is mitigated by adequate capitalisation and access to the savings banks' excess liquidity.

-German Corporate Bank: Helaba focuses on corporate and asset-based lending, including commercial real estate (CRE) financing, and institutional clients.
+Helaba focuses on corporate and asset-based lending, including commercial real estate (CRE) financing and institutional clients.
 This is balanced by the bank's close cooperation with the savings banks.
 Earnings in Helaba's regional retail franchise, asset management, and rents from a portfolio of residential investment properties provide additional revenue diversification.
-Similar to German peers, intense competition in most of Helaba's product areas limits pricing power and affects profitability.
+Intense competition in most of Helaba's product areas limits pricing power and affects profitability, as for German peers.

 Significant Sector Concentrations: Helaba is largely exposed to cyclical asset classes, mainly CRE and export-oriented corporates.
-Underwriting standards and risk monitoring are broadly in line with market practice, but the bank's exposure to CRE development, office properties and CRE in the US is higher than at its peers.
+Underwriting standards and risk monitoring are broadly in line with market practice, but exposure to CRE development, office properties and CRE in the US is higher than at its peers.
 Market risk is adequately hedged.

-Deteriorating Asset Quality: Helaba's impaired-loans ratio increased to 3.1% in 1H24 (end-2022: 0.8%), driven by defaults in the CRE portfolio.
-We project the ratio to continue to increase, though at a slower rate, to around 4% by end-2025, driven by an increase of corporate defaults and further CRE loan impairments.
-We expect loan-impairment charges (LICs) to remain above their historical average, but to have declined year-on-year in 2024 and to further decline in 2025 as the bank releases management overlays to absorb new LICs.
+Above-Average Impaired Loans: The impaired loans ratio rose to 3.4% at end-2024 (end-2022: 0.8%), above German peers', driven by CRE portfolio defaults.
+We project the ratio to rise much more slowly in 2025, as new CRE and corporate defaults should be mostly offset by workouts.
+We expect loan impairment charges (LICs) to remain above their historical average in 2025.